h4xhor/Kickstart-Windows-on-ESXi/steps/ksesxibootwinperecreatevirtualmachinewin10link/README.md

 Creates a virtual machine.

-Boots the virtual machine from the WinPE ISO for Windows Server.
+Boots the virtual machine from the WinPE ISO for Windows Desktop 10.